riebers-m/ecs/docs/API.md

 auto view = ecs.view<position>();
 ````

-Then iterating ower all components like this.
+Then iterating over all components like this.

 ````c++
 for(auto entity:view) {